Aszeal/stock-analysis/README.md

 3. Return

 The refactored code is showcased to show what imporvements were made to increase efficiency between the original script and the refactored script.
-Lastly, the screenshot shows the differences between the run-times of the year 2017 and 2018.
+Lastly, the screenshot shows the differences between the execution times of the year 2017 and 2018.

 ## Results
 #### Analysis